 89. I Don’t Read

-Before my intuition opened up, I was much more aligned to the news.
-I liked reading op-ed pieces, or really anything which was culturally significant or relevant.
-While part of it was due to my job, I found peoples’ perspectives to be quite interesting.
+Before my intuition opened up, I was much more aligned with the news.
+I liked reading op-ed pieces, or really anything that was culturally significant or relevant.
+While part of it was due to my job, I found people’s perspectives to be quite interesting.
 While I’m also a lover of entertainment, my attention span typically has me wanting more than just one impression at once.
-So for example when you’re reading a book, it’s just you, the text (sometimes with pictures) as well as your imagination.
+So, for example, when you’re reading a book, it’s just you, the text (sometimes with pictures), as well as your imagination.
 But when you’re watching something or listening to it, typically there ‘s more than one impression happening at once.
 I find this to generally be more captivating and stimulating.

 Despite being a quick reader and having access to information and stories, I still simply find myself getting news and information out of others’ perception values.
 Keep in mind that we do this all the time.
-Often times, us as people are better storytellers.
-It’s why we often times listen to podcasts or social media accounts to recount or retell stories vs. lengthy or “boring” news articles.
+Oftentimes, we as people are better storytellers.
+It’s why we often listen to podcasts or social media accounts to recount or retell stories vs. lengthy or “boring” news articles.
 I find this idea to be actually a fascinating look into our communication as a species.
-Why is it that we like to hear things from the perception value of others? or not just “others” but some in general.
+Why is it that we like to hear things from the perspective of others? or not just “others” but some in general.
 I think there are lots of ideas and no right or wrong answers for this topic.

-It’s hard to defend not reading, as in a way, it does not only silo me from the collective, but it closes me off to likely some much needed context and information.
+It’s hard to defend not reading, as in a way, it not only silo me from the collective, but it also closes me off to likely some much-needed context and information.
 I would reckon that in any other field of study or “doing”, this would be a particularly stupid idea.
-However in my field, it’s a bit different…
+However, in my field, it’s a bit different…

 And I greatly urge anyone and everyone to do the same.
-While there are some things we need to get on board with, particularly things which directly associate with our everyday lives, I find that from a mental and emotional space, all is fair game.
-It is important that we have guidelines and boundaries in terms of how our emotions and mental state affects others, as well as ways and abilities to have it become more manageable and less overwhelming, there’s no boundaries to the human mind, and I find that to be fascinating.
+While there are some things we need to get on board with, particularly things that are directly associated with our everyday lives, I find that from a mental and emotional space, all is fair game.
+It is important that we have guidelines and boundaries in terms of how our emotions and mental state affect others, as well as ways and abilities to make it more manageable and less overwhelming.
+There are no boundaries to the human mind, and I find that to be fascinating.
 Full disclosure, no real boundaries in the physical space either from an energetic perspective, but we are “bound” by some laws, which make the physical implementation practice a little bit more challenging.
-However we can quite easily dream up anything in an instant in our own mind.
+However, we can quite easily dream up anything in an instant in our own minds.

-While I think that not only anyone and everyone, but multiple job and career paths (and even interests and hobbies) greatly value from the insight of others, at times, I feel like it may be unnecessary.
-I do what ultimately serves me and doesn’t harm others (and in fact, may improve others through a more clear source of channeling and intuition), but I know that it won’t always be the case, and likely others won’t agree with that sentiment.
-Some may say that it harms others if I’m not thoroughly “informed”, but I feel when you are simply piecing together the information from others without a true perspective, it’s more dangerous.
-Whether it’s chalked up to being stubborn or too silo’d in my own perception value, there’s likely many different contributors.
-I look forward to keeping this topic on the top of my mind, and seeing how I can integrate it more into the future.
+While I think that not only anyone and everyone, but multiple job and career paths (and even interests and hobbies) greatly benefit from the insight of others, at times, I feel like it may be unnecessary.
+I do what ultimately serves me and doesn’t harm others (and in fact, may improve others through a clearer source of channeling and intuition), but I know that it won’t always be the case, and likely others won’t agree with that sentiment.
+Some may say that it harms others if I’m not thoroughly “informed”, but I feel that when you are simply piecing together the information from others without a true perspective, it’s more dangerous.
+Whether it’s chalked up to being stubborn or too siloed in my own perception value, there are likely many different contributors.
+I look forward to keeping this topic at the top of my mind and seeing how I can integrate it more into the future.
 I like to dissect works from others, and I hope they do the same for me, in order to have an open and honest discussion and path for communication.

 Previous